-It’s obvious to say that all websites need upkeep, but often times they are left as “good enough.”
+It’s obvious to say that all websites need upkeep, but oftentimes they are designed and then left as “good enough.”
 Collecting dust, attracting hackers, slipping in the rankings.
 We’ve already gone into painstaking detail about why page speed matters and various levels of guidance for site speed optimization overhaul from novice to advanced.
 This article assumes you’ve implemented most of those major improvements, at least somewhat recently.
 If you haven’t, then definitely do start here.

-In this post, we’ll look at the most likely culprits causing page speed to creep back up, and basic fixes to help keep the base layer of the marketing stack (infrastructure, page/site speed) healthy.
+In this post, we’ll look at how to run a quick and dirty page speed audit and target the most critical culprits affecting page speed, as well as basic fixes to help keep the base layer of the marketing stack (infrastructure, page/site speed) healthy.

 Over time, lots of content gets added, edited, and generally messed with on your site.
 Content producers upload images, page templates get a facelift, and so on.
 In the hustle to keep our content fresh, compelling, and published on-time, marketers can easily forget to follow the image compression procedures that we carefully laid out the last time we did a site speed push.